Info

 Working with sculpture, installation, drawing, and site-specific interventions, Puthod uses a comical graphic language to enliven these cultural artefacts, deconstructing the visual language of advertising into something more humorous, yet melancholic and uncanny.
 Her work reflects on the day to day use and value of objects and materials, considering what should be preserved, held, or contained based on how, when and why they have been made.
 In Puthod's work, the vessel becomes a metaphor for information travelling between relative histories and timescales.
-Combining industrial and crafted materials with traditional techniques such as stone carving, ceramic, wax modelling, and bronze casting, Puthod draws attention to the value of labour and commodification in post-fordist times.
 Her practice moves between a range of production sites and workplaces whether it is a factory plant, mechanic’s garage, retail store, or artist’s studio.
 Puthod often engages with specialists of many disciplines to bring different perspectives on labour, its relationship to the body, and the values that connect or undermine the handmade versus the machine-made.

 Exhibitions (selection)